Take Your Choice of 12 Advanced Workshops at The Live Event 2014

-WhichTestWon’s The Live Event 2014 will feature at least 8 new, exclusive workshops where you’ll get to interact with your peers discussing best practices and which advanced testing tactics have worked for your company.
-The goal: to walk away with an action plan … and plenty of new peer contacts.
+WhichTestWon’s The Live Event 2014 will feature 12 advanced Workshops where you’ll get to learn the latest best practices and find out which conversion optimization tactics are working best for your peers.
+Your goal: to walk away with an action plan … and plenty of new peer contacts.

 Self-confessed “online marketing tool junky” Bryan Eisenberg will take you through a whirlwind tour of his favorite new tools, as well as the best classic tools for: